electerious/Ackee/docs/API.md

 GraphQL Playground is a graphical, interactive, in-browser GraphQL IDE.
 It allows you to play and experiment with the API of Ackee.

 Simply run Ackee with `NODE_ENV` set to `development` and visit the `/api` playground in your browser.
-You can do so by adding `NODE_ENV=development` to the environment of your `docker-compose.yml` or by using `yarn start:dev`.
+You can do so by adding `NODE_ENV=development` to the environment of your `docker-compose.yml` or by using `npm run start:dev`.
 Only use this mode on your local machine as Ackee runs slower when in development mode.

 Try the [🔮 live playground](https://demo.ackee.electerious.com/api) of the Ackee demo.